Skip to contents

 robust_r, robust_c

-Logical; use robust row-wise z-scoring for \(r_{js}\) and \(C_{js}\) respectively.
+Logical; whether to use robust row-wise z-standardisation for \(r_{js}\) and \(C_{js}\).

 fit_model